 There will always be a need for Great elementary school teachers, and if you care about kids and the future, elementary education and teaching could be the perfect degree path for you!
 Degrees in elementary education and teaching not only prepare students for careers as elementary school teachers but also to become school administrators, curriculum developers, and other education professionals.
 The elementary education degree also prepares graduates for the tests and schooling required to earn a teaching credential.
 It’s almost always required for elementary school teachers to have a teaching credential, though this varies depending on the school.
 If you want to study a little of everything, elementary education is a great degree because students learn about a variety of subjects from history to math, as elementary school teachers are responsible for teaching a breadth of subjects.
 Along with learning how to teach academic subjects, students in this degree program may also complete coursework in child and adolescent development to understand how children learn at different stages.

-University of New England offers 1 Elementary Education and Teaching degree programs.
-It's a medium sized, private not-for-profit, four-year university in a midsize suburb.
-In 2019, 12 Elementary Education and Teaching students graduated with students earning 12 Bachelor's degrees.
+University of Wyoming offers 2 Elementary Education and Teaching degree programs.
+It's a large, public, four-year university in a remote town.
+In 2019, 113 Elementary Education and Teaching students graduated with students earning 108 Bachelor's degrees, and 5 Certificates.

 |School||Average Tuition||Student Teacher Ratio||Enrolled Students|

 |Northern Wyoming Community College District Sheridan, WY||41 : 1||4,347|

 |Laramie County Community College Cheyenne, WY||35 : 1||4,154|

 |Western Wyoming Community College Rock Springs, WY||37 : 1||2,821|